Stuycs-K/finalproject-10-kozyarchuk-pol-hamed-ziy-gontchar-iv/DEVLOG-Ivan.md

     - Reworked the process of the encryption function in the same way the video works
   - Added the notches as part of the rotor class, and made it functionally working for the rotate function
   - Fixed output formatting such that every five characters is a space
+  - Added the functionality of a plugboard into the main enigma file, with it's own function as well